-

 | By Shaun Pang, SSCTraining logs are a must-do for tracking your workout data.
 If you come to us with a training problem, having a training log can be extremely helpful.
 Because your log records your training history, an experienced coach can have a better idea of what's going on from your workout data to help diagnose the problem.
 Here’s why and how you should keep one.
 Read more →

-Cheating Depth And A Lesson From Master Yoda
+Cheating Depth and a Lesson From Master Yoda

-| By Joannes Marvin, SSCThe population census conducted in hell revealed that the most prevalent "squat-sin" amongst the participants was cheating (depth) when they think that they might fail the next rep. Researcher and Starting Strength Coach, Joannes Marvin, shares his wisdom in preventing this embarrassing issue.
+| By Joannes Marvin, SSCThe population census conducted in hell revealed that the most prevalent “squat-sin” amongst the participants was cheating (depth) when they think that they might fail the next rep. Coach Marvin shares his wisdom in preventing this embarrassing issue.
 Read more →

-Getting Back To The Gym – How To Start Training After a Long Break
+Getting Back to the Gym – How to Start Training After a Long Break

 | By Shaun Pang, SSCRight now, strength gyms in Singapore are being forced to close from 8th May until 13th June.
 No prizes for guessing why.
 So if you don’t lift barbells for a few weeks, what’s going to happen?
 Will you lose all your gains?
 Will you be a weak puddle of mush when you finally get back under the barbell?
 Here's how to get back to strength training after a break.
 Read more →

-How To Never Mentally Give Up A Rep – Stop Being a Coward
+How to Never Mentally Give up a Rep – Stop Being a Coward

-| By Joannes Marvin, SSCThe timer goes off, it's time to go for your PR.
-Palms are sweaty, knees weak, arms are heavy.
-You're nervous, but on the surface you look calm and ready.
-The bar is loaded at a weight you've never done before.
-The last warm-up felt unusually heavy.
-Your mind unknowingly start to doubt yourself, "if the last warm-up already felt that heavy, can I really lift that weight on the bar"?
+| By Joannes Marvin, SSCThe timer goes off – it’s time to go for your PR.
+Palms sweaty, knees weak, arms heavy.
+You’re nervous.
+You've never lifted this weight before.
+That last warm-up felt unusually heavy.
+And you start to doubt yourself: “If that last warm-up already felt so heavy, can I really lift the weight on the bar?”
 Here are 5 ways to mentally prepare and push through a heavy lift.
 Read more →

 The Patient’s Dilemma